newtfire/digitProjectDesign/GitCommands.md

 ````
 This moves down into a directory.

-* To make sure you're in the right directory, the top level of the DHClass-Hub, also check to see the directory name at the terminal prompt.
+* To make sure you're in the right directory, the top level of the digitProjectDesign-Hub, also check to see the directory name at the terminal prompt.
 Yours should look similar to this, and the key part is "digitProjectDesign-Hub":
 `eeb4@salamander digitProjectDesign-Hub % `

 Then to pull in any changes from the remote "mothership" repo, type: